Waltz Back Whisk

 Rotate upper body to right, leaving hip in same place.
 Isolate the upper body.

 Count 3: LF crosses behind RF in PP | Facing DW | TH | -- | Sway(L) | -- | Up, lower e/o 3

 Note: It is permissible for the man to start to draw the LF back with the Toe or Heel in contact with the floor when moving back to cross behind the RF on step 3.

 Count 1: RF fwd in CBMP, OP | Facing DC against LOD | HT | Begin to turn R | Sway(S) | CBM | start to rise e/o 1

 Into count 1: Lady activate L hip already, pick up/swing L lip.
 Ending L hip is lifted/higher.

-Use rule of head movement, head look pass left elbow, big first step, stay left of Man.
+Head look pass left elbow, big first step, stay left of Man.